About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 The Command Line Interface for OS X

 If you don't have CLIX on your box yet, you'd best wander over.
-Click the icon to the right and get the download.
-It's under 50 KB and it's free.
-It will be easier to follow this discussion if you're running CLIX.
+Click here and get the download.
+It's about 200 KB and it's free.
+It will be easier to follow this discussion if you're running the program.

 CLIX is a 'command line interface for OS X'.
 In a day when Bill Gates makes a big deal out of hiding the command line, Apple bring it back - and it's no mediocre command line either: it's an interface with the very powerful Unix 'shells'.